clemensjarnach/hikingblog.github.io/_posts/2020-10-18-Notkarspitze.md

 Address for car navigation: Ettaler Mühle 1, 82488 Ettal.
 There is a parking lot at the Gasthof Ettaler Mühle.
 Optionally you can start from Ettal.

 **Hike:**
-- Park at Ettaler Mühle and cross the street.
-The hike starts on the right at the forest.
-Soon you will find a steep path that goes up the forest.
+From the Ettaler Mühle cross the street south.
+On the left hand side of the forest is a small trail that will lead right into the forest.
+Soon you will find a steep path (route 262) that goes up the forest.
 You can follow that path to the summit.

 **Descent:**
 If you want to do a loop you can descent via Ziegelspitze (1719m) and Ochsensitz (1515m).
 From the summit you take the east path, direction Ziegelspitze.
 This is a nice and narrow path.
 A head for heights makes this section more comfortable.